FARMINGTON VALLEY TRAILS COUNCIL

 - "You are Here" Trail Program, Trail Ambassador Program.

 - That’s only the highlights – see it all on fvgreenway.org.

 In summation, I urge you to join us, in any role that you can.
-Feel free to come to a board meeting on the second Monday of the month or perhaps help out on Clean-Up Day or Trails-in-Motion.
+Feel free to come to a board meeting on the second Monday of the month or perhaps help out on Clean-Up Day or join one of our summer rides.
 Whatever your motivation, we, and the eight towns we serve, deeply appreciate your support and common love of the trail system.
 We would not be where we are without you.